wittn-git/EDO-scheduling/README.md

 - [X] Run the experiments
 - [X] Write utility to make a trajectory plot for a single parameter set
 - [X] Write utility to get a numerical analysis of the results
+- [X] Add the plots to the result file
+- [] Extend numerical analysis
+- [] Add numerical analysis to the result file
+- [] Think about changes in the experiment parameters: more combinations, more runs, changes restriction of parameters
-- [] Write the paper
+- [] Write the result section of the paper
-- [] Compile a file containing the results of the experiments
+- [] Write the conclusion of the paper (and future work)
+- [] Think about title and keywords of the paper
+- [] Format paper and improve language
+- [] Beautify the result file